-Are you planning a trip to Italy and looking for what to see and do on your visit to Ravenna?
 Well, stick around because today we will tell you all you need to know to visit this incredible Italian City!

 What is Ravenna Famous for?

-These historical reasons made Ravenna world famous for its Byzantine churches, magnificently decorated with mosaics.
+These historical reasons made Ravenna world famous for its Byzantine churches, magnificently decorated with beautiful mosaics.
 In fact, Ravenna is also known as the city of mosaics.

 How to Move Around the City

-Ravenna is a very walkable city.
+When you visit Ravenna, you’ll find it’s a very walkable city.
 Most of the attractions in the city are a few steps away from each other.

-You can visit the whole city in one day but if you really want to experience everything that Ravenna, Italy has to offer, you might want to consider spending the night in this great ancient city.
+You can visit the whole city in one day, but if you want to experience everything that Ravenna, Italy, offers, you might want to consider spending the night in this great ancient city.

-What to visit in Ravenna?
+What to Visit in Ravenna?

 Let’s explore this fascinating city, Ravenna, together: